Diego Tur: Biography

 In a fan vote, which was held during the winter of 2006, Tur was voted into the F.C.Copenhagen Hall of fame as the 18th best player to have represented F.C.
 Copenhagen in the club's first 14 years.

 After winning the 2000-01 Superliga championship with FCK, Tur went on loan to Copenhagen rivals Akademisk Boldklub (AB), due to a dwindling amount of playing time for FCK.
 After one season at AB, he moved to Jutland for the 2002-03 Superliga season, to represent AaB of Aalborg.
 He played one season at AaB, before heading back to Copenhagen, to represent newly promoted team BK Frem in the 2003-04 Superliga season.
-He debuted for Frem on July 27, 2003 against Odense Boldklub.
+He debuted for Frem on 27 July 2003, against Odense Boldklub.
 BK Frem finished second-last in the Danish Superliga, and was relegated at the end of the season.
-Tur retired from professional football, after his last match on May 23, 2004, where he represented BK Frem against Brøndby IF.
+Tur retired from professional football, after his last match on 23 May 2004, when he represented BK Frem against Brøndby IF.

 In his retirement, Diego Tur represents FC Roskilde in the Danish 2nd Division East as an amateur.

-Tur was in Thailand during the Indian Ocean tsunami on December 26, 2004 but survived.
+Tur was in Thailand during the Indian Ocean tsunami on 26 December 2004, but survived.

 In the fall of 2006 Tur won the Danish edition of Expedition Robinson, which was broadcast on TV3 Denmark.
 With the honour was also a money prize of DKK 1 million.

-From July 16, 2007 he will start as sales assistant in F.C.
+From 16 July 2007 he will start as sales assistant in F.C.
 Copenhagen.

 November 2010 - Diego Tur is a father of two children, a new baby boy and little girl, residing in Copenhagen, where he continues to play football with former FCK players.